Kanikacoder13/Summer-Training-2026/Day-16.md

 ## Objective

-The objective of today's session was to understand Logistic Regression as a supervised Machine Learning algorithm for classification problems.
-The session focused on building Binary and Multiclass Classification models, evaluating model performance using different metrics, interpreting confusion matrices and classification reports, and comparing different classification approaches using the Titanic dataset.
+The objective of today's session was to understand Lasso Regression and its role in feature selection using L1 Regularization.
+The session also focused on comparing Ridge Regression and Lasso Regression, evaluating their performance, and understanding how different regularization techniques improve Machine Learning models.

 ---

 ## Topics Covered

-### 1. Introduction to Logistic Regression
+### 1. Lasso Regression

-- Understanding Logistic Regression as a supervised Machine Learning algorithm.
-- Difference between Regression and Classification problems.
-- Binary Classification and Multiclass Classification.
-- Applications of Logistic Regression in Machine Learning.
+- Introduction to Lasso Regression.
+- Understanding L1 Regularization.
+- Effect of the regularization parameter (Alpha).
+- Automatic feature selection using Lasso Regression.
+- Eliminating less important features by reducing their coefficients to zero.
+- Advantages and practical applications of Lasso Regression.

-### 2. Binary Classification
+### 2. Building the Lasso Regression Model

+- Creating a Lasso Regression model using Scikit-learn.
-- Predicting passenger survival using the Titanic dataset.
+- Training the model using the House Price dataset.
-- Selecting input features and target variable.
-- Splitting the dataset into training and testing sets.
-- Training the Logistic Regression model.
-- Generating predictions for unseen data.
+- Generating predictions for the testing dataset.
+- Understanding how Lasso simplifies regression models.

 ### 3. Model Evaluation

-- Calculating model accuracy.
-- Understanding the Confusion Matrix.
-- Interpreting:
-  - True Positive (TP)
-  - True Negative (TN)
-  - False Positive (FP)
-  - False Negative (FN)
-- Understanding the Classification Report.
-- Evaluation metrics:
-  - Precision
-  - Recall
-  - F1-Score
-  - Accuracy

-### 4. Multiclass Classification

-- Predicting Passenger Class (`Pclass`) using Logistic Regression.
-- Understanding multiclass classification problems.
-- Introduction to:
-  - One-vs-Rest (OvR)
-  - Multinomial (Softmax) Classification
-- Training and testing a multiclass Logistic Regression model.

-### 5. Multiclass Model Evaluation

-- Evaluating multiclass predictions.
+- Evaluating Lasso Regression using:
-- Generating a multiclass Confusion Matrix.
-- Interpreting the Classification Report for multiple classes.
-- Comparing prediction performance across different passenger classes.

-### 6. Model Comparison

-- Comparing Binary Classification and Multiclass Classification.
-- Understanding:
+  - Mean Absolute Error (MAE)
-  - Number of classes
+  - R² Score (Coefficient of Determination)
-  - Prediction methods
-  - Output interpretation
-  - Confusion Matrix differences
-  - Sigmoid vs Softmax functions

-### 7. Practice Exercises

-- Improving Binary Classification by adding the **Pclass** feature.
-- Comparing prediction accuracy before and after feature addition.
+- Interpreting prediction accuracy.
-- Understanding the effect of feature selection on model performance.
+- Analyzing the impact of feature selection on model performance.

-- Experimenting with different probability thresholds using `predict_proba()`.
+### 4. Comparison of Ridge and Lasso Regression

+- Difference between L1 and L2 Regularization.
+- Comparing Ridge Regression and Lasso Regression.
+- Understanding coefficient shrinkage.
+- Feature selection in Lasso Regression.
-- Observing the effect of threshold changes on classification results and confusion matrices.
+- Choosing the appropriate regularization technique based on the dataset and problem requirements.

 ---